 Top off Egg Foo Young with Rich Gravy and Sliced Green Onions

 Looking for more Chinese American take-out favorites?
-Try some of these
+Try these recipes

 Classic Egg Foo Young (Chinese American) Take Out